diego-ninja/banthis/README.md

 - and so on....

 ## 🔬 Tests
-To run the unit tests on this package, simply run `vendor/bin/phpunit` from the package directory.
+To run the unit tests on this package, run `vendor/bin/phpunit` from the package directory.

 ## 🙏 Credits